The Jezinkas: Tale type

 The tale is classified in the Aarne-Thompson-Uther Index as tale type ATU 321, "Eyes Recovered from Witch" or "The Stolen Eyes": a poor youth works for an elderly blind couple.
 The youth discovers the cause for the couple's blindness is due to the actions of evil witches or malevolent fairies.

 Distribution

 Scholarship locates variants of type 321 in the Baltic region, in Eastern Europe and in Southern Europe.

 Combinations

 The tale type appears merged with tale type ATU 301, "The Three Stolen Princesses", wherein the hero descends to a Lower World (Nether World or Underworld) by following a trail of blood or to rescue three princesses.
 In this combination, the hero heals the old man (woman or couple)'s eyes and has further adventures (usually tale type ATU 300, "The Dragonslayer").
-This combination is reported to exist in Romanian and Hungarian variants of the tale type (type 321*, "Vak öregek", translated as "Blind couple" or "The Blind Old Men").
+This combination is reported to exist in Romanian, in East Slavic (in Belarusian and in Russian texts), and in Hungarian variants of the tale type (type 321*, "Vak öregek", translated as "Blind couple" or "The Blind Old Men").